 The companies that produce the three adrenaline injectors available in the UK also produce “dummy” devices for people to practice with.
 The details are on their websites:

 Each of the 3 brands in the UK (EpiPen, Jext and Emerade) do have different needle lengths but all of them have shown through testing that is required as part of their license from the European Medicines Agency (EMA) and the Medicines and Healthcare Products Regulatory Agency (MHRA) that they are safe and effective.
+Please note that Emerade auto-injectors have been recalled and are currently unavailable.

 As the need to use an adrenaline auto-injector is unpredictable and infrequent, allergic individuals may neglect to check their medication and expiration date.
 There are currently no published data on the proportion of individuals with expired auto-injector devices, but an audit of insect sting emergency kits, which contained an adrenaline auto-injector device, reported that more than half of the kits were out of date.